America's Next Top Model: Criticism

 After filming cycle 10, the producers of America's Next Top Model were served with a lawsuit from Michael Marvisi, the owner of the loft used as the Top Model house.
 The lawsuit claimed that the contestants as well as the production crew caused an estimated $500,000 in damages to the loft.
 Marvisi claims the contestants engaged in food fights, made holes in the walls, caused water damage to the bathroom, damaged a $15,000 chandelier beyond repair, and caused $90,000 worth of damage to an electrical store.
 Also, the production crew was accused of damaging the flooring and making holes in the ceiling for lighting equipment.

-The show has also been criticized for its handling of sexual assault allegations from the contestants.
-For instance, Keenyah was sexually harassed by a male model on a photo shoot during cycle 4 and the show has been criticized for not doing anything when the model stroked her inner thigh, moaned in her ear, took photos of her and harassed her repeatedly for her phone number.
-Similarly, in cycle 15, the girls were required to kiss a male model during a commercial.
-Shortly before the commercial shoot however, Kayla revealed that she was sexually assaulted at eleven years old, tearfully telling Jay Manuel that the "challenge freaks me out" and that "I don't want to interact with them" because men "scare me."
-Ferrel was still made to do the commercial against her wishes and, later in the competition, had to do three additional photo shoots with male models.
-Similarly, in cycle 16, during a fan meet and greet challenge, Monique was approached by a man who her asked to sign a photo and write that he was a good kisser on it.
-She declined but said that fellow contestant Alexandria would do it.
-After resisting the man's advances repeatedly, she finally gave in and have him a kiss on the cheek.
-She was criticized by J. Alexander for this, who said this could lead onto "stalking", which many deemed unfair, since she was heavily pressured by the man to do so.

 Broadcast history

 International broadcasts

 America's Next Top Model is currently shown on TV internationally in 170 countries and regions, namely: Australia, the United Kingdom, Japan, Hong Kong, Macau, Taiwan and the whole of Southeast Asia (except Timor-Leste).
 The following table shows countries and regions that have aired this show:

 The channels in bold also broadcast their own version of Top Model.